 But those ads?
 More or less the same as when they were in newspapers: here's the job, here's what we expect, here's how we get in touch.

 Given this staying power of the job ad, Elbower aims to optimizes all facets surrounding the matchmaking process between employer and jobseeker by getting the processes between the employer, job posting and jobseeker down to a science.

 Elbower exists to understand and optimize the match-making methodologies between employer and jobseeker by empowering people to be the hubs connecting these two entities.
 We strive to empower them by providing the best board solution built on the backs of heavy research as well as old-fashioned innovative thinking.

-Previously, Paul co-founded competitive intelligence company Rivalfox in Berlin and served as its CTO, and also worked for San Francisco-based startups Golden and Heyzap (now a part of Fyber).
+Paul S. Chun is an American entrepreneur originally from Northern California.
+Previously, he co-founded competitive intelligence company Rivalfox in Berlin and served as its CTO, and also made major engineering and development contributions for San Francisco-based startups Golden and Heyzap (now a part of Fyber).

 He's used job boards extensively to find the right opportunities and challenges, and knows what works and what doesn't as a jobseeker.